Degree projects

 Page reviewed: 14/01/2026

 Are you thinking about your degree project?
 With us, you could study different aspects of a bioeconomy where forest materials lay the foundation for a green future.
-We combine natural and social sciences and cover large parts of the forest value chain.
+We combine natural and social sciences and cover large parts of the forest value system.

 Writing your degree project at our Department